 On April 29, 2013, a Nepolitkorektno blog post went viral within the Bulgarian community on Twitter and Facebook.
 Within the first hour of it being published, it was read 3,000 times.
 In the following twelve hours, it was read ten times more – 30,000.
 And later on, the post ended the day by being read almost 40,000 times.

-When seeing this, @tourbg must have felt appalled enough that he blogged the story and added eight more questions for this politician and the general public.
+When seeing this, @tourbg must have felt appalled enough to blogged the story and added eight more questions for this politician and the general public.

 Some users went even further and asked a popular Bulgarian forum for mums and housewives, BG Mama, “how does one dye a shushlyak?”.
 This was actually mocking Mr Tsekov tendency to switch easily between his political views and party association with every election Bulgaria has had in the past decade…

-The peak of the iceberg was the immediate edits Wikipedia entries on both Borislav Tsekov’s and shushlyak’s wikis.
+The iceberg’s peak was the immediate edits Wikipedia entries on both Borislav Tsekov’s and shushlyak’s wikis.

 One blogger expressed her outrage and blogged as well – Divini’s post.

 However, the general media in Bulgaria remained completely silent.
-See, the local law tradition (or particularity, if you wish) shows that at election campaign time, the media shall not be reporting on happenings like this one.
+See, the local law tradition (or particularity, if you wish) shows that the media shall not be reporting on happenings like this one at election campaign time.
 Otherwise, it might risk being regarded as committing a felony by reporting it, for whatever reason.
 Funny enough, Borislav Tsekov’s Institute for Modern Politics has a designated section on its website concerned with topics deemed to be taboo in Bulgarian media…

-At some point, Mr. Tsekov decided that maintaining a @btsekov on Twitter is not an option for him anymore and the account vanished.
+At some point, Mr Tsekov decided that maintaining a @btsekov on Twitter is no longer an option for him, and the account vanished.